bmuhleisen/baton-oracle-fccs/README.md

 ## Prerequisites

-This connector is scoped to **FCCS only** (sync + grants for FCCS groups and roles).
+This connector is scoped to **FCCS only**.
 User lifecycle operations (create/update/delete) are intentionally **not** supported here and should be handled via your dedicated IDCS connector.

 ## Authentication